Keith L. Ware: Death

 On 13 September 1968, during the Battle of Lộc Ninh, elements of the 1st Infantry Division were preparing to attack Hill 222, 6 km north of the town.
 Ware's command group were flying in his command and control helicopter to view the battle when heavy anti-aircraft fire brought the helicopter down 5 km south of Lộc Ninh.
 Ware, his three command staff, and the four helicopter crew were all killed in the crash.
-One account states that Communist forces used a captured American radio to lure General Ware's helicopter into an ambush.
+One account states that Communist forces used a captured American radio to lure Ware's helicopter into an ambush.
 Ware was the second United States Army general officer to die in the Vietnam War, after Brigadier General Alfred Judson Force Moody died of a heart attack in South Vietnam on 19 March 1967.
 On 25 October 1968, Ware was posthumously awarded the Distinguished Service Cross.

 Ware is buried at Arlington National Cemetery.